mhasan004/Student-Design-Competition-2017-ROBOT/README.md

 **3) Others**

 There was also a broken brushless motor that constantly overheats and breaks down so we had to deal with that issue.

+**4) SDC Flow Images**
+The two images in the master branch called "SDC flow" and "SDC flow2" describes how the variable changes to calibration the motors.